jacob-earle/my-website/content/_index.md

 title: "Home"
 date: 2021-06-09T14:40:25-07:00
 ---
+{{<figure src="/images/me.jpg">}}
 Welcome to my website!
+My name is Jacob Earle and I am studying computer science and math as an undergrad in the Yale class of 2022!
 Here you can learn all about me!